-Our Blue Carbon Steel Pan is a perfect hybrid of a cast iron skillet and a stainless steel frying pan, meaning it has cast iron’s heat retention, seasoning, and non-stick properties from cast iron with the benefits of stainless steel ’s heat control and cooking speed.
+Our Blue Carbon Steel Pan is a perfect hybrid of a cast iron skillet and a stainless steel frying pan, meaning it has cast iron’s heat retention, seasoning, and non-stick properties with the benefits of stainless steel ’s heat control and cooking speed.
 And best of all, it’s lighter than both cast iron and stainless steel, it seasons more quickly than cast iron, and it’s meant to get dirty.
 In fact, the more blackened and worn it gets, the better it performs.

 But the key to getting the most out of your Carbon Steel pan is maintaining its seasoning and slick surface.

 When do you reseason your carbon steel pan?